 Educators are nice.

-These things are good.
+This attitude is desirable.
 We want people with this mindset working in our schools.

 At the same time, we must be honest in our assessment of employees.